January 30, 2025

 b) Today's Offering (Jan 29,2025)TALKING HEADS

-Photos of this ilk, and other posts displaying mammals and 'lower' animals, were obtained by Giorgio Coniglio, using an i-phone camera, at various locations, mostly in the 'wild'; a minority was obtained at zoos, museums, aquariums and wildlife sanctuaries.
-The collection was originally posted Sep 19, 2023, but has been extended since that date; this will be the second of seven offerings of avian talking heads.
+Photos of this ilk, and subsequent posts displaying mammals and 'lower' animals, were obtained by Giorgio Coniglio, using an i-phone camera, at various locations, mostly in the 'wild'; a minority was obtained at zoos, museums, aquariums and wildlife sanctuaries.
+The initial collection of a dozen-or-so consultant avians was originally posted on this personal blog on September 19, 2023, but has been extended since that date; this will be the second such offering of avian talking heads.

-prior avian participants (January 19 -- click HERE) anhinga, bald eagle, black-crowned night heron, black skimmer, black swan, blue jay, brown pelican.
+prior avian participants (January 19 -- click HERE) (anhinga), bald eagle, black-crowned night heron, black skimmer, black swan, blue jay, (eastern) bluebird, boat-tailed grackle, brown pelican, California scrub jay, Canada goose, cardinal, cedar waxwing.

 trumpeter swan, stretching